miningpy/miningpy/README.md

 VTK is a dependency of MiningPy and there are known issues with the current Linux version of VTK published on [PyPi](https://pypi.org/project/vtk/).

-The package is also automatically deployed nightly to [TestPyPi](https://test.pypi.org/project/miningpy/), to ensure that official package releases are stable.
-The versioning format used on TestPyPi is: `version.version.version.yyyyMMddHHmm`.

 ## API Reference

 ## Author

-The creator of MiningPy is a mining engineer consultant that primarly works in long-term strategic mine planning.
+The creator of MiningPy is a mining engineer consultant that primarily works in long-term strategic mine planning.

 ## Contributing